bitrix24/b24restdocs/api-reference/tasks/tasks-task-list.md

 ```
 ||
 || **start**
 [`unknown`](../data-types.md) | How many initial records to skip in the result.
 Due to technical limitations, the value of this parameter must always be a multiple of 50.
-For example, with a value of 50, the 51st record and subsequent ones will be displayed in the result, while the first 50 records will be skipped.
+For example, with a value of 50, the 51st record and subsequent ones will be displayed, while the first 50 records will be skipped.

 With a value of `-1`, the count will be disabled.